gizmolab10/utopianopolis/README.md

 # utopianopolis

-for now, this is a private repository of experimental work. please respect my desire of non-involvement for now
+for now, this is a private repository of experimental work. please respect my desire for invisibility and silence for now